Sidewalk Bike Parking#

 The best way to protect your bike is to have a good U-lock; cable locks can be cut easily.
 Locking your bike where there are lots of people around is helpful as well.
 A U-lock should be used to secure your frame, and a cable can be used to protect your wheels, if desired.
 When locking to an object, make sure the object is securely in the ground!

-The Bike Co-op is contracted by FC Bikes and works to recover, identify and return abandoned bicycles to their rightful owners.
+The Bike Co-op is contracted by FC Moves and works to recover, identify and return abandoned bicycles to their rightful owners.
 Stolen bikes need to be reported to Fort Collins Police Services and a stolen property report completed to allow the Bike Co-op to match recovered bikes with their owners.

 After the appropriate impound period, unclaimed bikes become the property of the Bike Co-op and are utilized locally for the Earn-A-Bike and other charity programs.
 Any bike that cannot be refurbished is recycled to keep it out of the landfill.